 Spring may call to mind budding flowers and April showers, but in the wedding world, it’s all about the fresh colors that represent the new life of the season—and the start of one very big adventure: wedding planning!
 Choosing your wedding color palette will be one of your first tasks when it comes to planning your wedding.
-And these new color palettes for spring weddings are just the thing to give your bash a fresh look.
+And these color palettes for spring weddings are just the thing to give your bash a fresh look.

 Soft Jewel Tones

 Winter’s moody gemstones are getting a new look for spring: their pastel-hued counterparts.
-Think lavender instead of deep purple, spring green instead of emerald, and hints of burgundy, explains Danielle Couick of Magnolia Bluebird Design and Events.
+Think lavender instead of deep purple, spring green instead of emerald, and hints of burgundy, explains Danielle Couick, Creative Director of Magnolia Bluebird Design and Events.
 It’s like wearing a blue topaz instead of a sapphire—both are gemstones, but one certainly has a different feel than the other.
 Even blush tones that accent deeper jewel tones have a richness to them that enhances the luxurious vibe of an event, Couick adds, noting that her favorite combination is spring green and ivory.

 Pops of Green